COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 Children's National's Hepatology Program provides specialized diagnostic, evaluation and treatment services for children with a variety of liver diseases.
 The program is coordinated through the Division of Gastroenterology, Hepatology and Nutrition.

 We emphasize a personal approach to care, and the program's pediatric gastroenterologists work closely with related specialists from the divisions of Radiology, Anesthesiology and Pathology and Laboratory Medicine to create an individual care plan for every child.

 - Infectious hepatitis (including hepatitis B and C)

 Our advanced services include radiologic studies, including sonograms, elastography, Magnetic Resonant Cholangiograms (MRCP) and sonogram guided liver biopsies.
 We collaborate with the Obesity Program to care for children with fatty liver.

 Additionally, our Hepatology Program routinely follows patients who are listed for liver transplantation and have already received transplantation.

 A Program to Meet the Needs of Families

-Children's National offers weekly clinics for patients and their families to teach them more about liverdisease, provide them with an opportunity to ask questions, and help them cope with a child'sillness.
+Children's National offers weekly clinics for patients and their families to manage liver disease including education and counseling about liver disease, to provide them with an opportunity to ask questions, and help them cope with their child's illness.